smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid Identity.md

 -   the Service Level Agreements associated with the choice of the Azure AD edition

--   requirements necessary to minimize dependency on passwords in lieu of more secure autentication methods
+-   requirements necessary to minimize dependency on passwords in lieu of more secure authentication methods

 -   the approach to allowing different authentication requirements, depending on users group membership, state of the users devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry